-- Ask permission before entering a farm or barnyard. - Ask if there are areas to avoid. - Get an orientation from an on-site expert.
-Learn and follow their safety rules. - See the safety activity checkpoints for horseback riding or vaulting on horseback, if you will work with or ride horses.
+- Ask permission before entering a farm or barnyard. - Ask if there are areas to avoid.

+- Get an orientation from an on-site expert.
+Learn and follow their safety rules. - See the safety activity checkpoints for horseback riding if you will work with or ride horses.